queryluke/masseffect-5e/static/data/grenades/recon_mine.md

 To disarm the mine, a creature must pass a DC 13 Intelligence (Electronics) check.
 Failing the hacking check causes the mine to explode.
 The creature that made the hacking check has disadvantage on its saving throw.

 A successful ranged attack on the mine (AC 10) will cause it to explode.
-Each creature within 2m of the mine, takes 2d4 thunder damage.
+Each creature within 2m of the mine takes 2d4 thunder damage.

+__At higher marks__: When you use this mine at Mark II or higher, the range increases by 2m for each mark above the first